 We want our children to love learning.
-We believe that by teaching our children that learning is hard and messy but if we persevere and try we will gradually learn to do something we find hard.
+We teach our children that learning is hard and messy but if we persevere and try we will gradually learn to do something we find hard.
 We also believe it is important for our staff to be continually learning.
-As a result we make a range of training available that supports our school improvement eg Insets on Growth Mindset and Guerilla Learning, Behaviour strategies and attachment.
+As a result we make a range of training available that supports our school improvement e.g. Training on Growth Mindset and Guerilla Learning, Behaviour strategies and becoming an attachment aware school.

 We openly talk about “muddles” being good and teachers will model being muddled.
 When we talk to children about their work we try to unpick their misconceptions and go back and teach the next steps that the child needs to learn to make sure they can address their misunderstanding.
 We talk about the “magnificent struggle”.

 We have 4 learning heroes that we talk about all the time in class.
 They illustrate in a child-friendly way the key learning behaviour or attitudes we believe our children need to use to be successful in school and in adult life.

 Toby Tortoise – he is resilient.
 He doesn’t give up.

 Sally Squirrel – she is resourceful.
 She applies what she knows to solve a problem.

 Emily Elephant – she is reflective.
 She looks back at her work to mark how she can make it better.